jmbealer/my-knowledge-base/unsorted-org/org-old/text-editors/vim-motions.md

 the cursor position is continuously shown in the status line (which slows down Vim a little).

-## 1. Motions and operators  operator
+## 1. Motions and Operators Operator

 The motion commands can be used after an operator command, to have the command operate on the text that was moved over.